okozelsk/EasyML/Readme.md

 * Each ML model class provides static method Build, which creates valid and trained instance (there is no public constructors).
 The Build method always requires an instance of the appropriate Config class.
 Config class specifies model's properties, ensures the basic consistency and has constructor(s) for setup from scratch and also the constructor accepting XElement.
 Config class of any type always provides GetXml method
 * Each ML model provides a Compute method (respectively the IComputable interface).
 The method expects a 1D array of doubles on input and returns the result as a 1D array of doubles as well
 * Each ML model provides a Test method that computes a test dataset and returns the results along with error statistics
+* It is not necessary to standardize/normalize the input data in advance.
+ML models take care of this themselves
+* EasyML does not include data preprocessing tools such as filling in missing values in samples
 * Almost every component is derived from [SerializableObject](./EasyMLCore/SerializableObject.cs) base class and is easily serializable/deserializable using methods of that base class.
 Serialization uses the BinaryFormatter
 * EasyML does not support the use of distributed resources and is intended for the preparation of models solving small to medium-sized tasks.
 It is not intended for massive ML tasks with hundreds of thousands of samples
 * Supported ML task types are: Categorical (multi-class classification), Binary (single or multiple decisions) and Regression (single or multiple forecasting)